25 Fun Things to Do with Kids

 Rent a kayak or paddle board at Morganton Point Recreation Area for some smooth sailing and beautiful scenery.

 Lots of choices of riding stables in Blue Ridge and McCaysville.
 Riding for all ages, plus hayrides and overnight trips.
 See a list of riding stables here.
-Enjoy a carriage ride with Daffodil Hill Farm and Carriage in the country or downtown Blue Ridge, (706) 851-4430.
+Enjoy a private farm tour and countryside carriage ride with Daffodil Hill Farm and Carriage, (706) 851-4430.

 - Catch a Fish!